DTT2411/snow-depot/README.md

 - **Dbdiagram** (https://dbdiagram.io/) was used to help plan and visualise the models required for the functionality within the project.

 ### Web Marketing
-- **Facebook** was used to set up a dedicated social media business page for the Snow Depot application.
+- **Facebook** was used to set up a dedicated social media business page for the Snow Depot application: https://www.facebook.com/profile.php?id=61581703524904
+- **Mailchimp** was used to set up a working newsletter for the site, with potential for development into a curated email marketing campaign.

 ### Content
 - **Bootstrap** classes were extensively applied in templates, enhancing responsive layouts and minimizing reliance on additional custom CSS styling.